iip-ecosphere/platform/platform/examples/examples.hm22/README.md

 The project contains an identity store (`src/main/resources/identityStore.yml`) declaring all username/password combinations as identity tokes.
 This includes now the authentication token for the broker.
 For packaging reasons, the same file must also be located in (`resources/software`).
 The build process overwrites that file by `src/main/resources/identityStore.yml`, so please make changes only in `src/main/resources/identityStore.yml`.

 Due to licensing issues, the project contains the IIP-Ecosphere fake version of RTSA.
-Currently, the project does not include the Python AI code.

 ## Model modes and regression test

 The model is set to `flowTest`, i.e., the application is generated for (regression) testing with mocking services.
 For the real application used in the demonstration, change `flowTest` to false.

+Most tests are generated, not all are yet hooked in here.
+Connector tests work, service tests may not work until platform version 0.5.0.

+- OPC UA input: `mvn -P App exec:java@plc-opc`
+- MDZH server `mvn -P App exec:java@mdzh-server``
+- Action decider: `mvn -P App exec:java@action-decider`
+- Full application standalone: `mvn -P App exec:java@app -Diip.app.hm22.mock.callRobot=false` does a single run-through with simulated OPC data.
+Requires MDZH server and broker to be started separately.

 ## Command line switches